The best hotels in Toronto

 Uber and Lyft work well.
 A ride from downtown to Pearson Airport costs C$35-55 depending on traffic.
 Within downtown, most rides are C$8-15.
 The UP Express to the airport (C$12.35, 25 minutes from Union Station) beats any ride service.

-Toronto's best neighborhoods
+Toronto's best hotel regions

 Entertainment District puts you walking distance from everything tourists want.
 Yorkville is the luxury address.
 Queen West is where the creative energy lives.
 Mississauga near the airport is fine for one night but you're 30 minutes from anything interesting.